Supercar businessman Carl Hartley did this to his Ferrari when he crashed into a Porsche - The Media Times

 A South Derbyshire supercar businessman was spared jail despite fleeing the scene of an accident in his £ 175,000 Ferrari.

-Carl Hartley, 32, of Overseal, was involved in the crushing of a red Porsche driven by Henry James Tibbs, 27, who suffered minor injuries.
+Carl Hartley, 32, of Overseal, was involved in the crash with a red Porsche driven by Henry James Tibbs, 27, who suffered minor injuries.

 Witnesses told police that the two drivers had adopted “race style” behavior in the run-up to the accident, which took place at 7:55 p.m. on May 20, 2018.

-Hartley fled the scene in Sheffield but then identified himself to the police, claiming that his brakes had failed.
+Hartley fled the scene from Sheffield but then identified himself to the police, claiming that his brakes had failed.

-But thorough checks found no damage to the vehicle’s brakes, and investigators also discovered that the Ferrari’s airbags were deployed with the car traveling at 68 mph, a court was notified.
+But thorough checks found no damage to the vehicle’s brakes, and investigators also discovered that the Ferrari’s airbags were deployed with the car traveling at 68 mph, a court was told.

 Read more